HowardLiYH/HowardLiYH.github.io/_pages/about.md

 ---
+layout: single
+title: "My name is Yuhao Li 李煜浩.
+Please feel free to call me Howard!"
 permalink: /
-title: "My name is Yuhao Li 李琙浩.
-Please feel free to call me Howard!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 About me